Our Team

 Proudest Accomplishment: My family: Wife Megan and son Sidney.

-Favorite Crossfit workout: Grace on the Run
+Favorite workout: Grace on the Run

 Favorite lift: Dead lift and Back Squat